-Country Report Belgium (Flanders)
+Country Report Belgium

 (National) Research Integrity Landscape

-Flanders, the Dutch-speaking (and most populated) part of Belgium has a (sub)national (institutional) structure for research integrity.
+Flanders, the Dutch-speaking (and most populated) part of Belgium has a (sub)national structure for research integrity.
 This is a commission with opinion-making authority in the field of research integrity, both in terms of public, general advice as in terms of second advice on research misconduct cases that have been previously investigated in a research institute.
 It took the Netherlands as an example in setting up its (sub)national structure for research integrity.

 VCWI

 VCWI operates within the Royal Flemish Academy of Belgium for Sciences and Arts (KVAB).
-The Science Academy provides a policy officer as VCWI secretary and facilities like meeting rooms.
+This Science Academy provides a policy officer as VCWI secretary and facilities like meeting rooms.
 This Academy KVAB is financed by the Flemish Government by means of a convenant, in which KVAB’s responsibility to support VCWI is enshrined.

 Assessment framework